yellowdog/python-examples-templates/agent-installer/README.md

 6. Optionally adds `yd-agent` to the list of passwordless sudoers.
 7. Optionally adds an SSH public key for `yd-agent`.

-Java installation can be suppressed if Java (v11 or greater) is already installed, by setting the environment variable `INSTALL_JAVA` in the script to anything other than `"TRUE"`.
+Java installation can be suppressed if Java (v11 or greater) is already installed, by setting the environment variable `YD_INSTALL_JAVA` in the script to anything other than `"TRUE"`.
 Note that the Agent startup script expects to find a Java v11+ runtime at `/usr/bin/java`.

 There are optional script sections for adding the `yd-agent` user to the list of passwordless sudoers, and for adding an SSH public key.
 Uncomment these sections if you wish to add these features.